ABS-CBN Broadcasting Center

+The ABS-CBN Broadcasting Center (also called ABS-CBN Broadcast Center; formerly known as Broadcast Plaza from 1974 to 1986 and current edifice formerly spelled officially as ABS-CBN Broadcasting Centre) is a soon-to-be-demolished original headquarters of the Filipino media and entertainment company ABS-CBN Corporation and its subsidiaries located at Sgt.
+Esguerra Avenue corner Mother Ignacia Street, Diliman, Quezon City, Philippines.

 History

 1968–1972: First era under ABS-CBN

-The broadcasting center, conceptualized by ABS-CBN's then-President Eugenio Lopez Jr., began construction on February 24, 1967 and was opened on December 18, 1968 by then-president Ferdinand E. Marcos and then-first lady Imelda Marcos.
-Prior to the opening, ABS-CBN held headquarters in two buildings: the ABS building along Roxas Boulevard, Pasay (then in the province of Rizal) for ABS-CBN's Manila TV stations at that time (i.e. DZAQ-TV 3 and DZXL-TV 9), and the Chronicle Building along Aduana Street, Intramuros, Manila for its Manila radio stations.
+The broadcasting center, conceptualized by ABS-CBN's then-President Eugenio Lopez Jr., began construction on February 24, 1967, and was opened on December 18, 1968, by then-president Ferdinand E. Marcos and then-first lady Imelda Marcos.
+Prior to the opening, ABS-CBN held headquarters in two separate buildings: the ABS building along Roxas Boulevard, Pasay (then in the province of Rizal) for ABS-CBN's Manila TV stations at that time (i.e. DZAQ-TV 3 and DZXL-TV 9), and the Chronicle Building along Aduana Street, Intramuros, Manila for its Manila radio stations.
 With the opening, ABS-CBN's radio and TV operations were housed in one building.
 ABS-CBN would soon sell the Roxas Boulevard studios to Kanlaon Broadcasting System or KBS (now known as Radio Philippines Network or RPN), which then took Channel 9 and prompted ABS-CBN to switch from Channels 3 and 9 to Channels 2 and 4.

 When it was opened, it was the most advanced TV broadcasting facility in Asia.
 ABS-CBN mentioned that before Martial Law, it was once the training ground of TV electronics engineers from other countries.
 The new TV transmitter tower known as the Millennium Transmitter in the complex would begin beaming Channel 2 and 4's signals in 1969.